albertjimrod/Data-science-projects/Step_01/01-Hacker News/README.md

 - **What are the most significant activity by user** in `Ask_posts` and in 'Show_posts`?

 - **Who has been the most voted**, when they was and what was the title of the post?

+___

+### Data dicctionary:

+- `id`: the unique identifier from Hacker News for the post

+- `title`: the title of the post

+- `url`: the URL that the posts links to, if the post has a URL

+- `num_points`: the number of points the post acquired, calculated as the total number of upvotes minus the total number of downvotes

+- `num_comments`: the number of comments on the post

+- `author`: the username of the person who submitted the post

+- `created_at`: the date and time of the post's submission

+Where to find the [dataset](https://www.kaggle.com/hacker-news/hacker-news-posts)